 Mata Hari in the First World War

 The outbreak of the First World War placed her in a unique and difficult position.
 Initially, she found herself in Germany with her sources of finance cut off.
-But, with her usual resources she was able to gain sufficient finances to restart travelling.
+But, with her usual resourcefulness, she was able to gain sufficient finances to restart travelling.
 With her Dutch nationality, (the Netherlands remained neutral in the war) she was able to cross different national boundaries.
 This took her between Germany and France often via Britain or Spain to avoid the front line.
-As she knew both high ranking German and Frenchmen, this inevitably placed her under suspicion as someone who could in theory transfer information about the other’s war effort.
-On one occasion she admitted to the British she was working as a spy for the French.
+As she knew both high ranking German and Frenchmen, this inevitably placed her under suspicion as someone who could in theory transfer information about the other side’s war effort.
+On one occasion, she admitted to the British she was working as a spy for the French.
 However, the French never confirmed or denied this.

 In January 1917, the French intercepted a coded message from the Germans saying they had gained much useful information from a German spy code-named H-21.
 From this information, suspicion fell on Mata Hari and she was arrested.

-It later emerged the Germans knew there code had been broken, so the Germans may have contrived to send this message framing Mata Hari, who might really have been working for French.
-On flimsy evidence she was convicted of spying.
+It later emerged the Germans knew their code had been broken, so the Germans may have contrived to send this message framing Mata Hari, who might really have been working for French.
+On flimsy evidence, she was convicted of spying.
 Thirty years after the trial, one of the prosecutors admitted there wasn’t enough evidence to ‘flog a dead cat’.
 After a trial, she was executed by firing squad on 15 October 1917.

 Last photograph of Mata Hari

-Her execution has been the source of much speculation, but sources suggest she refused a blindfold but, well dressed, she accepted her death with stoicism.
+Her execution has been the source of much speculation, but sources suggest she was well-dressed, refused a blindfold and accepted her death with stoicism.
 Henry Wales a British reporter who covered her execution, wrote of the execution, saying when guards came to take her to the place of execution, Mata Hari merely replied ‘I am ready‘

 Henry Wales also wrote “Never once had the iron will of the beautiful woman failed her.”